Skip to main content

 Bachelor's

 Want to be part of today's most dynamic and interesting engineering fields?
-Students come to WVU from all of the world to this program because of our stellar reputation.
+Because of our stellar reputation, students come to WVU from all over the world for this program.

 View the Petroleum and Natural Gas Engineering Bachelor's Program Page (WVU Degrees that can Lead to Careers in Energy – Morgantown Campus)